mauriciomaniglia/quiz-mobile-app/README.md

 ```
 Given the customer has already requested to start the game
  When the customer insert a new answer
- Then the app should display the answers inserted by the customer
+ Then the app should display a list with all answers inserted by the customer
-  And the app should update the remaining answers to guess
+  And the app should update the remaining answers to be guessed

 Given the customer has already requested to start the game
- When the customer finished answer all the guesses
+ When the customer finished inserting all answers to be guessed
   And the timer has not finished yet
  Then the app should display a message showing how many answers the customer hit
-  And the option to try another again

-Given the customer has already requested to start the game
- When the customer do not finished answer all the guesses
-  And the timer ends
- Then the app should display a message indicating the time is over and how many answers the customer hit
-  And the option to try another again
+  And the option to play again
 ```

+### Story: Customer request to restart the game

-### Narrative #4
+### Narrative #1

 ```
 As an online customer